Contents

 Usually, a reed switch needs between 10 and 110 ampere-turns(AT).
 You calculate ampere-turns by multiplying the number of coil turns and the current on the coil.

-Hence the lower the Ampere turns, the higher the sensitivity of the reed switch.
+Hence, the lower the Ampere turns, the higher the sensitivity of the reed switch.

-Meaning that for a 50 AT reed switch to monitor the current, it will require eight turns of the coil.
+For instance, a car headlight with both bulbs requires up to 8 Ampere at 12V functioning, meaning that for a 50 AT reed switch to monitor the current, it will require eight turns of the coil.

 Working principle